-- 1 The SRn instruction calls the subroutine referenced by a Free POU SRn if the result of the preceding boolean instruction is 1. - 2 The subroutine is referenced by a Free POU SRn, where n is the number of subroutines. - 3 The subroutine instruction must be written Free POU independent of the main program.
+1 The SRn instruction calls the subroutine referenced by a Free POU ${\rm SRn}$ if the result of the preceding boolean instruction is 1.
+2 The subroutine is referenced by a Free POU ${\ensuremath{SRn}}$, where n is the number of the subroutine.
+3 The subroutine instruction must be written as a Free POU independent of the main program.

-For more information about subroutines, refer to Creating Periodic Task (see SoMachine Basic, Operating Guide).
+For more information about subroutines, refer to Creating Periodic Task (see EcoStruxure Machine Expert - Basic, Operating Guide).